Basilan: Banking and finance

-Utilities, infrastructure and health
+Utilities, infrastructure, and health

 Basilan's electricity needs are served by the Basilan Electric Cooperative, powered by three diesel-powered electricity generating plants located at Barangay Binuangan, Isabela, one National Power Corporation diesel-powered barge located at Barangay Tabuk, Isabela, and two mini-hydroelectric plants located in Kumalarang, Isabela and Balagtasan, Lamitan.
 A total of 62 sitios, in 42 barangays spread out in 6 municipalities still do not have access to electricity.
 Only about 38% of Barangays are sufficiently powered for modern needs, and most of these are located in the cities of Isabela and Lamitan, and Maluso Municipality.
 Rates are currently pegged at US$0.824/kwH (Php11.42/kwH), one of the highest in the country.
 Basilan has a total electricity demand of 8.8MW (peak hours), and has a total reliable electricity supply of only 7.4MW, thus resulting in one of the country's longest intermittent blackout spells, running for several years now.

 Basilan is served by three local water utilities: Isabela City Water District, Lamitan City Water District, and Maluso Water District.
 Only 17,693 households, however, have full access to safe and potable water.
 Current rates are pegged at an average US$3.20/month (+US$0.0826/10 cu.m.)

 The island is served by the Provincial Telephone System, which has 600 land-line connections and connected with National Direct Dial via the Philippine Long Distance Telephone Company.
 It is also served by major mobile telecommunications carriers Globe Telecommunications and Smart Communications.
-It has two Wi-Fi internet Service provider, and numerous internet cafes.
+It has two WiFi internet service providers, and numerous internet cafés.

-Juan S. Alano Memorial Hospital, Inc. (former Basilan Hospital), the first private hospital in Basilan, opened in 1953.
+Juan S. Alano Memorial Hospital, Inc. (formerly Basilan Hospital), the first private hospital in Basilan opened in 1953.

 National roads (concrete, asphalt, gravel) total 131.92 km, while there are 795.8 km of local roads.
 There are 13 municipal and local ports, three of which have roll-on/roll-off capability, and at least ten private airstrips servicing small aircraft.
 Major bridges are the Marcos Bridge of Isabela and the recently inaugurated Matarling Bridge (built through USAID funding) between Isabela and Lantawan.

 There are 394 Barangay Health Workers and four private hospitals: the Juan S. Alano Memorial Hospital (formerly Basilan Hospital), Infante Hospital, Basilan Community Hospital, all in Isabela, and the Dr. Jose Ma.
 Torres Hospital in Lamitan.
 There are also four government-run hospitals: Basilan General Hospital and Isabela City Infirmary, both located in Isabela City, the Lamitan District Hospital in Lamitan City, and the Sumisip District Hospital in Luuk-Bait, Sumisip Municipality.